StrivenWord/td_reviews/source/_posts/Innocence-Uninfected.md

 Considered as a videogame, the game's engagement unfolds through its stealth action control design, its strategic and puzzle-solving adventure-genre characteristics, and the feeling of acceleration incited by the story's narrative guiding, which pushes the players along through the chapters without calling attention to the boundaries of the implemented world.
 Considering *A Plague Tale* as a videogame is crucial, as its tightly disciplined implementation of its feature set and its beautifully rendered world sustain its thematic vision of an interactive medieval Europe portrayed from within its own medieval worldview, complete with alchemy, pseudoscience, and all kinds of religious ideas and institutions in a landscape full of beauty and depth but also terror and decay.
 **¶**

-1.5.
+**[Screenshot goes here.]**

+_1.5.
 Brief transition paragraph explaining why we are beginning with a discussion of setting/milieu and in-game story-world environment.
-(This will be only one sentence and may actually be immediately below the fold instead of above it.)
+(This will be only one sentence and may actually be immediately below the fold instead of above it.)_
+In order to understand how this game sustains its higher theme about the perseverance of innocence, the intricacies medieval milieu should be examined.

 ---